sebschlicht/HandballTickerStream/HandballTickerStream.md

 | second    | finished  | Match finished |

 #### Phase end sub types
-* [timeout](#timeoutphaseenditem): pause due to a timeout
+* [timeout](#timeoutphaseenditem): pause due to a timeout by a team
 * [injury](#injuryphaseenditem): pause due to an injury of a player

 #### TimeoutPhaseEndItem

-The sub type of the phase end item has to be `timeout` so it will be considered a phase end due to a timeout.
+The sub type of the phase end item has to be `timeout` so it will be considered a phase end due to a timeout by a team.

     {
         ...